karstendavidbakker/Prototype/README.md

 25. Connect the GND pin on the IMU to hole C on the GND track of the arduino.
 26. Connect the SCL pin of the IMU to the SCL pin of the Arduino.
 27. Connect the SDA pin of the IMU to the SDA pin of the Arduino.

+28. Connect the Vin pin D of the prototyping board to the 5V Vin pin of the Arduino.
+29. Connect the GND pin of the prototyping board to the GND pin of the Arduino.

 **ARDUINO CODE**